-We have three options of accommodation at the Wildlife Sanctuary.
-Volunteer rooms can take up to three-four people (same gender) sharing each room, large tents with a living and bedroom area to be shared by up to two people (same gender or a couple), or bush camp tents which can take 2-3 people (same gender or a couple).
-The rooms are basic but our single beds are comfortable with bedding provided (duvets and pillows).
+We have two options of accommodation at the Wildlife Sanctuary.
+Twin or triple share tents for same gender, couples or families to share.
+The furnishings are basic with comfortable single beds with bedding provided (duvets and pillows).
 Showers and toilet facilities are communal and hot water is supplied by solar energy and therefore sometimes restricted.
 Power sockets for electrical items are available in communal areas.

 The facilities at our research sites are very similar to the ones provided at the sanctuary, with accommodation being either in guest house rooms or in large tents.

 Neuras has tented accommodation available to volunteers a short walk from the Neuras Lodge.
 Tents are fitted with two beds and all linen is provided.
 The bathroom facilities are communal and hot water is supplied by solar energy.

 Kanaan has both tented and room accommodation.
 The four standard rooms are located in the guesthouse and can accommodate two guests in each.
 Each room has an en suite bathroom.
 When rooms are not available, two-person tents are utilised with shared bathroom facilities.
 Both options are fitted with linen and towels provided.